 10. Keep an eye out for common lawn diseases.

 Unfortunately, autumn weather can be conducive to a variety of lawn diseases, including red thread.
 Read our guide to Autumn Lawn Diseases and look out for discolouration and other symptoms.

-Bear in mind that every lawn is different - if you'd like a specialist to survey your garden and provide a treatment plan that's tailored to your lawn's unique requirements, call Lawn & Weed Expert on 0800 111 4958 or fill out our online enquiry form.
+Bear in mind that every lawn is different - if you'd like a specialist to survey your garden and provide a treatment plan that's tailored to your lawn's unique requirements, please contact Lawn & Weed Expert today.

 Request a FREE lawn survey

 Photo from Pexels